wesnjazz/JetsonNano/README.md

 ![](demos/JetsonNano-withoutPD02.gif)

 - ### With PD Control.
 High spring gain K. (65m travel).
-*The vehicle revocers its track to the center using PD control*
+*The vehicle recovers its track to the center using PD control.*
 *With high k value, the vehicle waggles extremely at the beginning, but it finally get back to the center line successfully.*
 *Still not in the center line because there is no Integrate control.
 Only Proportional + Derivative.*
 ![](demos/JetsonNano-withPD02.gif)